- Undergraduate Students

-- The university offers both catered and self-catered halls, 90% of which have en-suite facilities and all with free Wi-Fi access.
+- The university offers both catered and self-catered halls, over 90% of which have en-suite facilities; all have free Wi-Fi access.

-- There is a good supply of private-sector accommodation available if students prefer to live out in the city.
+- A good supply of private-sector accommodation is available if students prefer to live out in the city.
 The university runs a series of housing events, offers online resources and a student matching service to help students meet like-minded housemates to share with.

 - The university also provides ongoing housing advice and support to all students to make sure that they are settled in Portsmouth throughout their course.

 |Self-Catered||from £3,680 to £6,160 per year|

 - City Population: 209,166

 - Student Population: 22,000

 - Portsmouth isn’t just a great place to study – it's a great place to live.
 Steeped in history but with a modern vibe, it's a magnet for major cultural and sporting events.
 Diverse attractions include bustling streets, galleries, historic ships and of course the beach; and by night, the city comes alive, with gigs, bars, restaurants, clubs and shows.